dguzenko/newdocs/docs/downloadpro.md

 #### Quick Note

-**Download Pro** element is installed under the same plugin, ZL Elements, as any other ZL Element for performance reasons.
+**Download Pro** element is installed under the same plugin, *ZL Elements*, as any other ZL Element for performance reasons.
 If you want to check it's installation, visit the ZOO configuration and edit any Type from any App.
 If **Download Pro** shows up on the right section under *ZOOlanders* Group, then you're good to go!

 ###Trough ZL Manager